SUTURO/suturo_manipulation/README.md

 `roslaunch suturo_bringup visual_servoing_bringup.launch`

 Developing for visual servoing requires a `virtualenv` setup, because of the usage of python 3.6+.
-Follow the instructions in https://github.com/osrf/tensorflow_object_detector to setup the environment
+Follow the instructions in https://github.com/osrf/tensorflow_object_detector to setup the environment.

+Follow the guides in `suturo_manipulation/tensorflow_object_detector/src/object_detection/g3doc` to train new detection models.